microsoft/terraform-provider-power-platform/examples/quickstarts/301-sap-gateway/README.md

 Make sure there is not any node assigned to the self-hosted integration runtime at Synapse or ADF.
 Please check more information at [Create a self-hosted integration runtime - Azure Data Factory & Azure Synapse | Microsoft Learn](https://learn.microsoft.com/en-us/azure/data-factory/create-self-hosted-integration-runtime?tabs=data-factory).

+### Networking Requirements

+The Terraform code on this repo will deploy the VM on an existing Azure Vnet so you need to provide the Azure "sap_subnet_id" value, check more details in the section about networking below.

+## Terraform Version Constraints

+- azurerm `>=3.74.0`
+- azurecaf `>=1.2.26`

 ## Example Files

 The example files can be found in `examples/quickstarts/301-sap-gateway`